kevanaenterprises-bot/LOADTRACKER-PRO2025/replit.md

   - Individual load details with truck number, delivery date, and mileage breakdowns
   - Separate visualization of loaded vs deadhead miles for compliance reporting
 - **Error Handling**: React ErrorBoundary prevents white-page crashes, displaying user-friendly error messages with reload/home options instead of blank screens.
+- **Historical Marker Road Tour**: GPS-triggered audio tour system for drivers featuring automatic narration of historical markers as they drive past them.
+Uses Web Speech API for free, browser-native text-to-speech.
+Drivers can toggle on/off, see nearby markers within 500 meters, and system prevents repeating the same marker.
+Includes tracking of which markers have been heard and supports importing 222,969+ markers from The Historical Marker Database.

 ## External Dependencies